DanielJWood/portfolio/_includes/work.md

 ###### Washington, DC | 2017 – present

 * Build data visualizations, maps and web pages, for features, data-portals and blogs on Urban.org and the Urban Wire blog.
-* Worked closely with team of creative professionals to produce high quality, data-rich stories utilizing The Urban Institutes research.
+* Work closely with team of creative professionals to produce high quality, data-rich stories utilizing The Urban Institutes research.
-* Utilized a wide variety of front-end tools including D3.js, Mapbox GL js, jQuery, and React to produce stunning visualizations, dashboards, and user interfaces.
+* Utilize a wide variety of front-end tools including D3.js, Mapbox GL js, jQuery,  and React to produce stunning visualizations, dashboards, and user interfaces.
+* Guide projects from idea inception, through UI/UX design and build, and on to deployment and promotion.
+* Respond to quick-turn deadlines to react to new cycle needs by creating static charts and maps for our blog.
+* Improve development stack and team workflow by introducing more modular and time-saving technologies and standards.

 ### Instructor, Data Analysis Bootcamp, George Washington University